kwbonds/overseer/README.md

-The sample bridges are primarily included for demonstration purposes, the expectation is you'll prefer to process the results and issue notifications to humans via your favourite in-house tool - be it pagerduty, or something similar.
+The sample bridges are primarily included for demonstration purposes, the expectation is you'll prefer to process the results and issue notifications to humans via your favourite in-house tool - be it [Notify17](https://notify17.net), or something similar.

 The results themselves are published as JSON objects to the `overseer.results` set.
 Your notifier should remove the results from this set, as it generates alerts to prevent it from growing indefinitely.

 You can check the size of the results set at any time via `redis-cli` like so: